wso2/docs-devant/en/docs/ai/deploy-an-ai-agent-created-using-wso2-ballerina-integrator.md

 3. After publishing, click **Open repository in GitHub** from the snackbar notification.
 4. A new browser tab will open with the repository—verify the contents.

-## Step 4: Authorize Devant to Access Your Repository
+## Step 4: Authorize Devant to access your repository

 1. In Devant, click **Grant Access** to authorize access to your GitHub repository.
 2. Select the same repository and click **Save**.